SUMMER 2024

 Sarah Szafran-Pollock

-(she/her) is a senior at Suffolk University pursuing a degree in Theatre with minors in Arts Administration and Film/Media.
-Sarah is a director and playwright who enjoys occasionally appearing on stage.
-In the past year, Sarah has directed and written her own show at Suffolk, The Lunch Table, and is overjoyed to have her play The Paper Kingdom put on at Suffolk this fall.
-Sarah was a production intern this summer and enjoyed her time learning new skills and becoming more acquainted with theatre lighting.
-She is excited to be a TA this fall and to work with younger kids to instill an early love of theatre!
+(she/her) is a recent graduate of Suffolk University with a degree in Theatre with minors in Arts Administration and Film/Media.
+Next year Sarah will be pursuing her Masters in Theatre from Sarah Lawrence College.
+In addition, she is a playwright who enjoys occasionally appearing on stage.
+Sarah was a production intern last summer and enjoyed her time learning new skills and becoming more acquainted with theatre lighting.
+She was a TA for the weekend classes this year, and is looking forward to being an education EAL this summer!

 Past Interns